-Judd & Hovland (2007) suggested that majority of scavengers and predators were 'vagrants'.
+Judd & Hovland (2007) suggested that majority of scavengers and predators in shallow-water (<200 m) cold seep habitats were 'vagrants'.
 Mobile scavengers (e.g. starfish and crustaceans) probably utilise the available habitat.
-However, they would move to other habitats if the pockmark or MDAC was lost or covered.
-Unusual densities of fish are associated with pockmarks (Hovland & Judd, 1988; Judd & Hovland, 2007; Dando, 2001, 2010).
-However, the fish most likely use pockmarks and MDAC structures for shelter and forage elsewhere, as fish are also attracted to artificial structures and even to depressions on the seabed (Dando, 2001, 2010).
+However, they would move to other habitats if the MDAC was lost or covered.
+Similarly, fish most likely use MDAC structures for shelter and forage elsewhere, as fish are also attracted to artificial structures and even to depressions on the seabed (Dando, 2001, 2010).